BenRogersWPG/WebSearch/README.md

 - ~~Add a submenu to the function and allow multiple websites to be searched from~~
 - ~~Show message to user if they added a search engine that doesn't have a query~~
 - ~~If no text selected, running the extension will prompt for text to search for~~
+- ~~Replace the search bar step image on the walkthrough to show autocomplete~~
 - ~~Add option to add manual text to selected text when performing a search~~
 - ~~Phase out old webSearch.searchEngine setting (use deprecationMessage)~~
 - ~~Replace screenshots of search bar with new Google suggestion offerings~~